 Do you want to Play?

-During my research project previous semester I learned more about the differences of child development concerning play.
-This project is build upon the knowledge gained during my previous project and will be expand with knowledge about Open-Ended Play for different age groups of children within elementary school.
+During research performed before, I learned more about the differences of child development concerning play.
+This project is build upon that knowledge gained and that knowledge was expand with knowledge about Open-Ended Play for different age groups of children within elementary school.

-The ultimate goal of my graduation project is to design intelligent play objects which persuade social interaction between children of different age groups.
+The ultimate goal of my graduation project was to design intelligent play objects which persuade social interaction between children of different age groups.

 Research: Phantastic Portals

 The Phantastic Portals Project is a spin-off of the Intelligent Playground Project in which the Flowsteps are developed.
 These are interactive stepping stones, designed to stimulate children to create their own outdoor games and play.
 (Valk, 2012) The Flowstep stepping-stones are essentially two dimensional objects which in certain ways limits the interaction possibilities.
 Within the Phantastic Portals Project the goal was to look at the possibilities of interaction with three dimensional objects.

 During the research I focused on the differences within child development concerning play.
 This through exploration of the difference in play to develop portal based, open ended play objects with which children of different ages can have a rich play experience which suits with their own preferences of play.
 Within literature the development stages of children are discussed as well as products designed for children, however not often are the differences in the development stages combined with designing products for children.
 Especially designing products for a larger age group supporting those differences.

 These different age groups are children of the age of thee till six, seven till nine and ten till twelve.
 Each of these groups has their own development within physical, cognitive, social and emotional skills which influences the interaction opportunities for these groups.
 The tool designed allowed to learn more about the difference within child development when testing multiple interaction scenarios with the different age groups.